Moragoh/Mineless-Sam/README.md

 # Mineless
-A short puzzle game with an hour-long story mode campaign.
+Mineless is a puzzle game with an hour-long storymode campaign.

 ## Credits
 - Programmed by Jun Min Kim and Tim Stewart